jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge3.md

 1. Create an assessment report including cost estimates using the Azure Migrate tool.
 2. Create a high-level workload rationalization plan which is de-risked by using cloud adoption horizons.
 3. Create a readiness plan which maps roles and skills.
-4. Translatr strategy and effort into an actionable cloud adoption plan.
+4. Translate strategy and effort into an actionable cloud adoption plan.

 ---